-Our daughter is just over four weeks old.
+Our daughter is four weeks old.
 It’s a mad rush of excitement and confusion as we get ready for our first date night since the big event.

 My wife and I are a flurry of limbs as we try to get ready and put our daughter down to sleep in time for our booking at the restaurant.

-My wife seems okay.
-In fact, she seems better than okay.
+My wife seems OK.
+In fact, she seems better than OK.
 It looks like she hasn’t even had a baby (she has) and she’s gotten a reasonable amount of sleep lately (she definitely hasn’t).
 I decide to file these mysteries next to such inexplicable phenomena as UFOs and Bert Newton’s hair.
 I call this particular one: ‘Lady Witchcraft’.

 We say goodbye to my parents, tiptoe past her bassinet and open the front door.
 Freedom!!
 We have to restrain ourselves from becoming hysterical and dancing naked in the street.